Do you want to negotiate a better deal on your settlement agreement?

 Similarly, there may be some things that are crucial for your employer that you’re not too bothered about.
 For instance, employers usually like to keep termination payments confidential.
 As part of the settlement agreement, you can agree not to breathe a word about the deal to anyone.
 Most employees are happy with that.

 When considering what counter-offer to make, take some time to think about what you really want in the settlement.
 Give careful thought to the best case scenario.

 At the same time, think about your worst case scenario.
 What’s your bottom line for an acceptable settlement?
 If you’re able to answer these questions, you’ll be much better placed to begin the settlement agreement negotiation process.

-2. Have a Protected Conversation with your Employer
+3. As for a Protected Conversation with your Employer

 If your employer doesn’t invite you to a protected conversation, you may want to ask for one yourself.
 This signals to your employer that you’re taking matters seriously and that you want to make sure the process is conducted correctly.

 You may find it helpful to read the ACAS Code of Practice on Settlement Agreements, which contains some useful information about protected conversations.

 You may have heard in the news about former employees being awarded enormous amounts of money by an Employment Tribunal.
 You should not presume that you will get the same.

 There are a number of factors that determine how much you should reasonably expect in a settlement.
 The most important ones are: